 reporting to work in an unfit physical, mental or emotional condition an employee may be required to undergo an examination by a University selected medical professional for purposes of evaluating his/her fitness for duty.
 The employee will be provided with written documentation outlining the basis upon which the exam is being required.

-Prior to referring an individual for an evaluation for his/her fitness for duty concerns, two persons must document their fitness for duty concerns based
+Prior to referring an individual for an evaluation for his/her fitness for duty concerns, two persons must document the fitness for duty concerns based

 on specific, articulable observations or information concerning the appearance, behavior, speech, body odors or performance of the employee.
 Persons authorized to recommend to Human Resources for a fitness for duty evaluation will receive yearly formal training for such purposes.

-In the event two persons from the same department are not available, the person being made aware of the fitness for duty concerns will request assistance from another available person.
-With the approval of a Fitness for Duty test for alcohol or controlled substances by the Chief Human Resources Officer or designee per Section 4 below, the employee will be removed immediately from duty and transported to a medical site by a supervisor.
-The cost of reasonable suspicion exam, including the employee’s salary during the testing process, will be paid by the University.
-With the approval of a medical or psychological Fitness for Duty examination by the Chief Human Resources Officer or designee per Section 4 below, the employee will be removed from duty pending the results of the fitness for duty examination.
+With the approval of an examination for alcohol or controlled substances by the Associate Vice President of Human Resources or designee per Section 4 below, the employee will be removed immediately from duty and an examination will be performed.

+With the approval of a medical or psychological examination(s) by the Associate Vice President of Human Resources or designee per Section 4 below, the employee will be removed from duty pending the results of the examination(s).

-The cost of the exam, including the employee’s salary during the testing and/or examination will be paid by the University.
+The cost of the examination(s), including the employee’s salary during the testing and/or examination(s) will be paid by the University.

-If an employee is required to undergo examination or testing on work time, he/she shall not suffer a loss in pay.
 The employee will be placed on administrative leave with pay from the time the determination is made that an examination or test is required until the results are received and reviewed.
+At which time, the employee will return to work or be required to use available leave balances if the employee is unable to return to work.

 2. All employees notified of a positive controlled substance or alcohol test result may request an independent test of their split sample at the employee’s expense.
 If, the independent test is negative, the employer will reimburse the employee.
 A positive alcohol or controlled substance test may result in discipline in accordance with Article 12.
 If any employee tests negative and there are remaining concerns regarding the employee’s safety and fitness for duty, the employee will be referred for an additional examination by a medical professional per Section 1(a) above.